 In humans, they will develop a noninvasive, patient-friendly technique for measuring blood vessel behavior during sleep, with the goal of detecting a biomarker that can be used to pinpoint and monitor disrupted vascular function and brain clearance at early stages of neurodegenerative disease.

 Magnetic resonance imaging (MRI) is a mainstay among the diagnostic imaging tools available in modern healthcare.
 Despite ongoing technical advancements, MRI technology remains limited due to the huge size of the superconducting magnets needed for powerful imaging.
 The size of these magnets limits the accessibility of MRI, with machines typically situated in costly imaging suites within hospital settings in developed countries.

-Xin Zhang, BU College of Engineering professor of mechanical engineering, Stephan Anderson, BU School of Medicine professor of radiology, and Ioannis Paschalidis, BU College of Engineering professor of electrical and computer engineering, will develop an ultra-low field (ULF) MRI system with much smaller magnets, developing a metamaterial-enhanced hardware to physically boost the signal received by the imaging system.
+Xin Zhang, a BU College of Engineering professor of mechanical engineering, Stephan Anderson, a BU School of Medicine professor of radiology, and Ioannis Paschalidis, a BU College of Engineering professor of electrical and computer engineering, will develop an ultra-low field (ULF) MRI system with much smaller magnets, developing a metamaterial-enhanced hardware to physically boost the signal received by the imaging system.

 Their metamaterials—materials engineered to have properties that don’t occur naturally—will be optimized by using a specifically developed computational material designer.
 In addition, an artificially intelligent image reconstruction algorithm will be developed to achieve optimal image quality for clinical diagnosis.

 Their proposed ULF-MRI technology would disrupt existing limitations in MRI and lead to low-cost technology that is readily portable and mobile, and could mitigate financial constraints that prevent MRI from being used prevalently throughout the world.